-The prison had grown by the end of the 19th century, and so had Little Rock.
+The prison had grown by the end of the 19th century, as did Little Rock.
 When the prison was built in 1839, it was isolated outside the then-small capital city.
-By 1899, it was surrounded on three sides with homes, and more were planned.
+By 1899, homes surrounded it on all three sides, and more were planned.
 In the spring of 1899, Governor Daniel Jones proposed that the site be converted to the new state capitol building, authorized by the 32nd Legislative Assembly.

 Ground for the new Capitol was broken on July 4, 1899.
-Over the next 17 months, the Capitol's basement was excavated and the foundation constructed, mostly by convict labor under the supervision of Capitol Commissioner George Donaghey.
+Over the next 17 months, the Capitol's basement was excavated, and the foundation was constructed primarily by convict labor under the supervision of Capitol Commissioner George Donaghey.
 This work was completed by Thanksgiving 1900, when about 40,000 dignitaries and spectators watched as the Capitol's cornerstone was laid.
 (For a glimpse of the cornerstone, look through the masonry railing at the northeast corner of the Capitol's ground level, below the Governor's office.)
 Completion of the building required another 14 years, more than \$2 million, a new architect, and a governor, George Donaghey, who campaigned on a plan to finish construction.